Azure/terraform-cdk-constructs/README.md

 ## Quick Example

-Let's dive into a quick example that showcases the simplicity and power of L2 Constructs.
+This is a quick example that showcases the simplicity and power of L2 Constructs.
 We'll create a storage account, add a container to it, and then upload a blob—all with a few lines of intuitive, object-oriented code:

 ```typescript